dotnet/docs-maui/docs/user-interface/controls/timepicker.md

 ::: moniker range=">=net-maui-9.0"

 In addition, <xref:Microsoft.Maui.Controls.TimePicker> defines a <xref:Microsoft.Maui.Controls.TimePicker.TimeSelected> event, which is raised when the selected time changes.
-The <Microsoft.Maui.Controls.TimeChangedEventArgs> object that accompanies the `TimeSelected` event has `NewTime` and `OldTime` properties, which specify the new and old time, respectively.
+The <xref:Microsoft.Maui.Controls.TimeChangedEventArgs> object that accompanies the `TimeSelected` event has `NewTime` and `OldTime` properties, which specify the new and old time, respectively.

 ::: moniker-end